Probabilistic Forecasting with Generative Networks via Scoring Rule Minimization: Related works

 \section{Related works}

-Estimating probabilistic models by minimizing SR values have been suggested before: \citealp{dawid2016minimum} studied the statistical properties of minimum SR inference for independent and identically distributed data. \citealp{dawid2013estimation} inferred parameters for spatial models by minimizing SRs, considering however models for which the conditional distribution in each location given all the others is available.
-Instead, \citealp{dawid2015bayesian} considered model selection based on proper SRs, also studying a prequential application for time series data.
+Scoring rules have long been used in statistics: early characterisations are given in \cite{mccarthy1956measures} and \cite{savage1971elicitation}.
+Their usage for parameter estimation is also commonplace, see \cite{gneiting2007strictly} for an overview and \cite{dawid2016minimum} for theoretical properties.
+Closer to our method, \citet{dawid2013estimation} used SRs to infer parameters for spatial models, considering the conditional distribution in each location given all the others to be available; instead, \citet{dawid2015bayesian} considered model selection based on SRs and studied a prequential application.

-In some sense, our technique modifies the conditional GAN framework by replacing the discriminator with a SR. For unconditional generative networks, a similar approach was explored in \citealp{li2015generative, dziugaite2015training}, where the MMD between a set of generated and observed data was minimized.
-In the conditional setting, \citealp{bouchacourt2016disco} used a method corresponding to our formulation with the Energy Score.
-However, they motivated it using different arguments and considered independent samples in contrast to our forecast formulation.
-Similar to the latter, \citealp{gritsenko2020spectral} trained a generative network via a generalized Energy Distance for a speech synthesis task, again considering independent samples.
-Additionally, they aimed to generate a single sample for a fixed value of the conditioning variable, and they recurred to generative models as a tool to better learn in presence of multiple modes, As such, they did not assess the probabilistic performance of the method.

-As for our specific application to the global weather forecast dataset, data-driven weather forecasting with deep learning was pioneered in \citealp{dueben2018challenges}; see also, among others, \citealp{scher2018toward, scher2019weather} and \citealp{weyn2019can}.
-All above works provided however deterministic forecasts.
-A smaller number of studies attempted to perform probabilistic forecasting: \citealp{scher2021ensemble} trained NNs with a deterministic prediction loss and built ensembles of them using different strategies.
-This approach is however not guaranteed to lead to the correct probability distribution. \citealp{bihlo2021generative} used conditional GANs for a similar task; however, they found the GAN forecasts to be underdispersed, so they needed to consider an ensemble of GANs to increase the forecast spread; again, this is not guaranteed to lead to the correct distribution.
-Finally, \citealp{ravuri2021skillful} exploited GANs for an extremely large precipitation \textit{nowcasting} task (i.e., predicting for small lead time), obtaining good deterministic and probabilistic performance.
+Prior works proved theoretical results related to our consistency result in Sec.~\ref{sec:consistency}: Theorem~\ref{Th:main_consistency} combines Theorem 5.1 in \cite{skouras1998optimal}, which proves parameter consistency under uniform law of large numbers, with Theorem 2 in \cite{potscher1989uniform}, which is a classical result in empirical process theory obtaining a uniform law of large numbers for dependent data. \citet{skouras1998optimal} also discusses other properties of prequential losses for forecasting systems, such as our Eq.~\eqref{Eq:preq_SR}.
+Analogous results to our Theorem~\ref{Th:main_consistency} in similar settings were also shown: for instance, \cite{dziugaite2015training} showed consistency of the minimizer of an unbiased MMD empirical estimate to minimizer of the population MMD; they also rely on uniform convergence arguments, but, in contrast to our Theorem~\ref{Th:main_consistency}, their result applied to i.i.d. data.